Olof Palmelaan Mosque

 From the Zoetermeer Muslim community there is a need for an Islamic cultural center/mosque on the east side of Zoetermeer.
 The initiator for the construction of a mosque is the Stichting Islamitisch Centrum Zoetermeer (ICZ).
-In 2014, the sales agreement for a piece of land on Olof Palmelaan, next to the fire department, was signed by ICZ and the college.
+In 2014, the sales agreement for a piece of land on Olof Palmelaan, next to the fire department, was signed by ICZ and the board of mayor and aldermen.

-ICZ's contractor, Masjid Construction Group started construction in December 2022.
-The building is scheduled for completion in 2024.
-About the construction, local residents received a letter in November 2022 and October 2023.
-You can find these at the bottom of the documents.
-Do you have questions or comments about the work?
-Please contact the contractor at info@masjidbouw.nl.
+ICZ's contractor, Masjid Bouw Groep, started construction in December 2022.
+The building is scheduled for completion in 2025.
+Local residents received a letter about the construction in November 2022 and October 2023.
+You can find this at the bottom of the documents.
+Do you have any questions or comments about the work?
+Please contact the contractor via info@masjidbouw.nl .

 Design mosque

 In April 2018, ICZ presented the design of the mosque to local residents.
-It also addressed topics such as parking, design of the public area and the procedure for amending the zoning plan.
-These topics are detailed below under frequently asked questions.
+There was also attention for topics such as parking, the design of the public area and the procedure for changing the zoning plan.
+These topics are explained in more detail below in the frequently asked questions.
 Read the report of the meeting here.

 Frequently Asked Questions